AayushKhandekar/Portfolio-Optimization/README.md

    - Beta (Measure of Volatality):
      - Measure of volatality (systematic risk) of a security or portfolio compared to the market as a whole.
      - Beta is used in Capital Asset Pricing Model (CAPM) which describes the relationship between systematic risk and expected return on asset.
-     - Beta coefficient = Covarience(Return of individual stock, return of market) / Variance(Return of market)
+     - Beta coefficient = Covariance(Return of individual stock, return of market) / Variance(Return of market)
      - S&P500 has a beta of 1

     - Correlation: